 He also serves as CEO and President (Interim) for The Alliance for Health Equity Foundation.
 He is Co-Founder and manager of Social Innovations Partners which publishes the Social Innovations Journal.
 He teaches Nonprofit Leadership, Social Policy, and Social Entrepreneurship at University of Pennsylvania.

-Aricia holds a Masters in Health Education and Promotion from Ghent University and a Bachelor in Midwifery from Erasmus Hogeschool.
-She works as an independent midwife in Belgium and gives prenatal lessons, prenatal care, and postnatal follow-up.
+Aricia holds a Master’s in Health Education and Promotion from Ghent University and a Bachelor’s in Midwifery from Erasmus Hogeschool.
+In addition to her role at TUFH, she works as an independent midwife in Belgium, providing prenatal education, care, and postnatal support.

 Serving in the capacity of the Operations Manager at TUFH.
 Nikolaj Hansen-Turton also serves as Education Platform and Social Media Manager for the Social Innovations Journal.
 Originally from Philadelphia and now lives in London.
 Nikolaj holds a Undergraduate Degree in Politics and International Relations, and a Post Graduate in Digital Marketing – Queen Mary, University of London.